eclipse-jdtls/eclipse.jdt.ls/README.md

 Building from the command line
 ----------------------------

-This command will install [Apache Maven](https://maven.apache.org/) if necessary, then build the server into the  `/org.eclipse.jdt.ls.product/target/repository` folder:
+The following command will install [Apache Maven](https://maven.apache.org/) if necessary, then build the server into the  `/org.eclipse.jdt.ls.product/target/repository` folder:
 ```bash
     $ ./mvnw clean verify
 ````
+Note: currently, the build can only run when launched with JDK 8.
+JDK 9 can be used to run the server though.

 Running from the command line
 ------------------------------